alikemalcelik42/Tringle/README.md

-# Tringle
+# Triangle
 ## About
-Draw tringle using Python 3.9.6.
+Draw triangle using Python 3.9.6.
 ## Running
 You can run program using python.
 ```